Multiple people killed in ‘worst mass shooting in Swedish history,’ authorities say

 By Henrik Pettersson and Sana Noor Haq, CNN

-(CNN) — Police said “around 10 people” were killed at a school on Tuesday, in what has been described as the worst mass shooting in Sweden’s history.
-The suspected perpetrator is among the dead.
+(CNN) — Police said at least 10 people were killed at a school on Tuesday, in what has been described as the worst mass shooting in Sweden’s history.
+The suspected perpetrator also died.

 A large number of people were injured after a gunman opened fire at a campus in the city of Örebro in central Sweden, according to Roberto Eid Forest, the head of the city’s police district.

-Speaking at a press conference late Tuesday, Forest explained that police were not able to report the exact death toll as the investigation was in its early stages.

 Police said that the perpetrator was not known to them before the shooting and that he was not connected to any gangs.
-They also said they did not believe the motive was terror related.
+They also said there is currently no information indicating that the shooter acted based on ideological motives.
 Police did not say what type of weapon was used by the gunman.

 “We think he is a lone perpetrator,” Forest said.
 He added that the shooting was “extremely tragic, with many involved.”